Quarantine Book Club: "The Dogs" by Rebecca Brown

 Saturdays at 10am PST, March 6 - March 27

-- We recommend you buy The Dogs from Phinney Books, our bookstore partner, which will ship it to you wherever you live.
+- We recommend you buy The Dogs from Phinney Books, the fabulous indie bookstore in Seattle, which will ship it to you wherever you live.

-- You do not need to read any of the book before the first meeting.
+- You do not need to read anything in advance.
 We will encounter its opening pages together.